alexviznytsya/alexviznytsya.github.io/README.md

 # alexviznytsya.github.io

-This website id for quick visual review of all my projects.
+This website is visualization and description of all my projects.